-Burns are common yet devastating traumatic injuries worldwide, causing long hospitalization and rehabilitation periods, high disability rates, impaired quality of life, and heavy socioeconomic burdens for patients with burns, their families, and the country.
-The incidence and mortality rates of burns have steadily declined over the last several decades.^{1,2} However, facility rates have been stable.
-Approximately 10% of outpatients and emergency patients with burns require hospitalization.3 Most patients have mild to moderate burns, with a small number of patients having a total burn surface area (TBSA) >30%.4 Multidisciplinary approaches are required for patients with severe burn, including fluid resuscitation, surgical procedures, scab removal, dressing changes, infection control, vital signs maintenance, metabolic support, and nursing.
+Burns are common yet devastating traumatic injuries worldwide, leading to long hospitalization and rehabilitation periods, high disability rates, impaired quality of life, and heavy socioeconomic burdens for patients with burns, their families, and the country.
+The incidence and mortality rates of burns have steadily declined over the last several decades.
+However, facility rates have been stable.
+Approximately 10% of outpatients and emergency patients with burns require hospitalization.
+Most patients have mild to moderate burns, with a small number of patients having a total burn surface area (TBSA) >30%.
+Multidisciplinary approaches are required for patients with severe burns, including fluid resuscitation, surgical procedures, scab removal, dressing changes, infection control, vital signs maintenance, metabolic support, and nursing.
 Nutrition therapy is a key component of the whole treatment process.

-Persistent hypermetabolism is the most obvious metabolic feature in patients with severe burns, and significant changes in energy and material metabolism occur after burns.5 In terms of energy metabolism, a brief metabolic inhibition period occurs immediately post-injury, usually lasting for 2-3 d.
-Subsequently, energy consumption increases significantly, reaching its peak 2-3 weeks post-injury. and the metabolic rate decreases slightly, but remains above normal levels for a long time.
+Persistent hypermetabolism is the most obvious metabolic feature in patients with severe burns; significant changes in energy and material metabolism occur after burns.
+In terms of energy metabolism, a brief metabolic inhibition period occurs immediately post-injury, usually lasting for 2-3 d.
+Subsequently, energy consumption increases significantly, reaching its peak 2-3 weeks postinjury.
+Metabolic rate decreases slightly but remains above normal levels for a prolonged period.
 In terms of material metabolism, a strong stress response after burns leads to a significant increase in catabolism and relatively insufficient anabolism.
-During this time, the metabolism of proteins, fats, and carbohydrates undergoes significant changes.6
+During this time, the metabolism of proteins, fats, and carbohydrates undergoes significant changes.